 The names are interchangeable really.
 Kailua pork, Aloha and or Hawaiian chicken may refer to the same dish as you see here.
 All have the tropical flavors you love and are served over warm rice.

-Crockpot chicken recipes are just the best.
 Setting it to low is the best way to go.
 Hurrying things up isn’t the best idea for this method of cooking.
-SLOW cooker it’s called remember. 😉
+SLOW cooker it’s called remember. 😉 The biggest difference between the two is that meat won’t get nearly as moist and tender if cooked faster.
+Just dries it out y’all, a no go.

 Slow cooker Hawaiian chicken